Kayne Turner: Early life

-Turner played junior football for the Murray Bushrangers in the TAC Cup as well as senior football for the Kiewa Sandy Creek football club in the Tallangatta & District Football League.
+Turner played junior football for the Murray Bushrangers in the TAC Cup in 2013, as well as thirds and senior football for the Kiewa Sandy Creek football club in the Tallangatta & District Football League.

 He was drafted to North Melbourne with pick 25 in the 2014 AFL rookie draft.

-AFL Career
+AFL career

 He was the youngest player on an AFL list during the 2014 AFL season.